 During these tours, you can learn all about the ecological aspects of the area, while also discovering some interesting cultural tidbits.
 The high season is a particularly good time to visit here, when visitors can enjoy picnics in the outdoors at the tables.
 There’s a Visitor Center nearby, too.

 A sandy beach never fails to please, and the one paying tribute to environmentalist Anne Eaton in Islamorada certainly won’t either.
-Once here, you will soon realize why visitors often describe this sandy beach as a stretch of paradise, with the tropical, ocean-warm waters of the Atlantic before you.
+This sandy beach as a stretch of paradise.

 Discount Tickets: Mangroves and Manatees 2 Hour Eco-Tour